3sidedcube/storyboard-designable/README.md

 # storyboard-designable
 A helpful set of extensions and subclasses for easier Storyboard UI design on both macOS and iOS projects

+## Usage

+Simply drop the swift file into your project!

 ## Extension on `UIView`/`NSView`

 We provide an extension on both `UIView` and `NSView` which adds the following properties as IBDesignables in Interface Builder: